KebsCS/KBotExt/README.md

 * Mass invite all friends to lobby
 * Multi-search op.gg/u.gg/poro.gg etc. with all players in a champ select (works in ranked - lobby reveal)
 * Set the best runes for your selected champion from op.gg (works even when runes aren't unlocked)
-* Play any champion/skin for free (Refund exploit)
 * Shows which map side you are on, in all gamemodes
+* Create lobbies for hidden gamemodes
+* Force Jungle/Lane on Nexus Blitz
-* Set custom icon/background/status/rank/mastery visible for everyone
+* Set custom icon/background/status/rank/mastery/challenges visible for everyone
 * Set glitched or empty challenge badges (tokens)
 * Set invisible profile/lobby banner
 * Info of any player using his nickname or id